oanskyy/TS-TSender-UI/README.md

 ⚠️ **Anvil is local only.
 For production:**

-- Deploy contracts to Sepolia or Mainnet
+- [x] Deploy contracts to Sepolia
-- Update Wagmi config with production RPC URLs
+- [x] Update Wagmi config with production RPC URLs
-- Redeploy frontend to Netlify or Fleek
+- [ ] Redeploy frontend to Netlify or Fleek

 ---